SRIJITH01/Automated-IITH-nss-and-aims/README.md

 Install selenium and chrome driver<br>
 pip install selenium<br>
 Replace line 12 driver = webdriver.Chrome('/home/srijithreddy/Desktop//srijith reddy/chromedriver') in code with your directory<br>
-Also replace the youtube link with your link
+Also replace the youtube link with your link<br>
-Automate file is for IITH students only
+Automate file is for IITH students only<br>
+Aims and nss autoated login .